What You Should know About Visceral Fat

 Fat is an important part of our bodies, but not all fat is the same.
 There are two main types of fat that we store: subcutaneous fat and visceral fat.
 Subcutaneous fat lies just beneath the skin and plays a role in insulation, protection, and energy storage.
 Visceral fat is located deep within the body around our organs, such as the heart and liver, and can increase our risk for certain health conditions.
 Both types of stored fat are important for overall health; however, it’s important to maintain a healthy balance between them.
 Excess visceral or subcutaneous fat can lead to increased risks for type 2 diabetes, heart disease, stroke and other chronic diseases.
 A healthy diet rich in fruits and vegetables, along with regular exercise, can help you maintain your ideal weight by controlling both types of stored fat.

-See also How to Assess Your Visceral Fat
+See also Is My Visceral Fat Zero?

 What are the health risks associated with visceral fat?